Whatsapp Icon

 • Complementary Therapies: Techniques like acupuncture, massage, and relaxation therapies may reduce symptoms and improve quality of life.

-It's crucial that any integrative treatment plan for parathyroid cancer is developed and monitored by a multidisciplinary team of healthcare professionals.
+Any integrative treatment plan for parathyroid cancer must be developed and monitored by a multidisciplinary team of healthcare professionals.
 This team should include endocrinologists, oncologists, surgeons, nutritionists, and mental health professionals, ensuring a holistic approach to care.

 Engagement with patient advocacy groups and access to educational resources can also provide much-needed support and information for individuals navigating this challenging condition.
 Always consult with your healthcare provider before starting any new treatment or therapy.